S.W.O.R.D.: In "Dark Reign"

-During the 2008 - 2009 "Dark Reign" storyline, S.H.I.E.L.D. is reformed as H.A.M.M.E.R. under Norman Osborn.
-S.W.O.R.D.'s position under H.A.M.M.E.R. has not yet been revealed.
-In the Beta Ray Bill: Godhunter mini-series, Beta Ray Bill visits Agent Brand aboard the rebuilt Peak in order to obtain information about the whereabouts of Galactus.
+During the 2008 - 2009 "Dark Reign" storyline, S.H.I.E.L.D. is reformed as H.A.M.M.E.R. under Norman Osborn, but the position of S.W.O.R.D. under H.A.M.M.E.R. has not yet been revealed.
+In the Beta Ray Bill: Godhunter mini-series, Beta Ray Bill visits Brand aboard the rebuilt Peak to obtain information about Galactus's whereabouts.

 S.W.O.R.D. volume 1

-During the 2009 Chicago Comic Con, it was announced that Kieron Gillen will collaborate with Steven Sanders on a S.W.O.R.D. ongoing series that began in November 2009.
+During the 2009 Chicago Comic Con, it was announced that Kieron Gillen would collaborate with Steven Sanders on a S.W.O.R.D. ongoing series that began in November 2009.
 The new series starts with Henry Peter Gyrich being assigned as S.W.O.R.D. co-commander alongside Abigail Brand.

 In the first arc, Gyrich is able to persuade the heads of S.W.O.R.D. to pass legislation to have all aliens currently living on Earth deported from the planet while Brand was distracted with another mission.
 He manages to take several notable aliens into custody including Noh-Varr, Adam X, Beta Ray Bill, Jazinda, Karolina Dean, and Hepzibah.

 The series was cancelled with issue #5.
 The first issue started with estimated direct sales of 21,988, but that had dropped to 15,113 by the second issue.

 The Peak is later evacuated after it is damaged by the Apocalypse Twins.
 The debris from the station nearly destroys Rio de Janeiro, but is safely vaporized by Sunfire.

 The organization is shown as working smoothly and functioning when it sends a capture team to take custody of alien refugees and a paramedic assistance team to the Jean Grey School.
 Unfortunately, both teams are murdered by the same Brood-based threat.

 The rebuilt station is overtaken by alien symbiotes and Brood warriors.
 The station's personnel are taken for hosts.

 S.W.O.R.D. volume 2

 S.W.O.R.D. was relaunched in December 2020 as part of "Reign of X".
 Written by Al Ewing and drawn by Valerio Schiti, the initial team consisted of Abigail Brand, Cable, Frenzy, Fabian Cortez, Magneto, Manifold and Wiz Kid.

 S.W.O.R.D.
-(Sentient World Observation and Response Directorate) was restored when Abigail Brand resigned from Alpha Flight after the Alliance-Cotati conflict feeling that the space program wasn't properly utilized and when the mutant nation repowered the abandoned Peak space station.
+(Sentient World Observation and Response Directorate) was restored when Abigail Brand resigned from Alpha Flight after the Alliance-Cotati conflict feeling that the space program was not properly utilized and when the mutant nation repowered the abandoned Peak space station.
 In cooperation with the Quiet Council of Krakoa, it became the mutant nation's representative to the outer universe.

 With Abigail Brand as the Station Commander, S.W.O.R.D functions with a six-tier organizational structure: